dustinpfister/blog_posts/_posts/js-regex.md

 Learn by example, and lean by doing, that might be the best way to go about getting regular expressions in javaScript solid once and for all.
 In other words it is best to just start creating and maintaining some projects that make use of regular expressions.
 Just reading about them alone is just not enough speaking from my experience at least.
 Although it would be best to come up with your own ideas for projects that make use of regular expressions, in this section I might touch base on at least a few starting points that come to mind.

 Also in this section I might just park a bunch of examples that are common solutions for common problems that can be solved with regular expressions.
-Such as a pattern that can eb used to match the content between to instances of a kind of pattern for example.
+Such as a pattern that can be used to match the content between to instances of a kind of pattern for example.

 ### 5.1 - Matching html tags, and negated character sets